reproducible-reporting/stepup-core/docs/advanced_topics/here_and_root.md

 ```

 The `is_path=True` option implies that the variable is a path defined globally.
-If it is a relative path, it will be interpreted relative to the sorking directory where StepUp was started and will be translated to the working directory of the script calling `getenv`.
+If it is a relative path, it will be interpreted relative to the working directory where StepUp was started and will be translated to the working directory of the script calling `getenv`.
 Any variables present in the environment variable will also be substituted once.

-## Try the following
+## Try the Following

-- Change the scripts `plan.py` and `sub/plan.py` such that they make use of a `DST` variable as explained above.
+- Modify the scripts `plan.py` and `sub/plan.py` to utilize a `DST` variable as explained above.
-  To make this work, you need to define `DST` externally, e.g. by starting StepUp as `DST='../public/${HERE}' stepup -n -w1`.
+  To achieve this, define `DST` externally, for instance, by starting StepUp as `DST='../public/${HERE}' stepup -n -w1`.

-- After the previous point, run StepUp with a different `DST` value.
+- As a follow-up to the previous point, run StepUp with a different `DST` value.
   For example: `DST='../out/${HERE}' stepup -n -w1`.
-  You will see that all the old output files get cleaned up after the new output is created
+  You will see that all old output files get cleaned up after the new output is created.